-Projects in this CIP are primarily financed with funds from the Water Supply and Sewage Disposal Bond Funds.
-The Commission largely finances these projects with the proceeds from the sale of long-term debt.
-Water supply bonds are issued to finance the planning, design, and construction of major water treatment, storage, and transmission facilities.
-Sewage disposal bonds are issued to finance the planning, design, and construction of major sewage collection, treatment, and disposal facilities.
+Projects in this CIP are primarily financed from the water supply and sewage disposal bond funds.
+WSSC Water largely finances these projects with the proceeds from the sale of long-term debt.
+Water supply bonds are issued to finance the planning, design, land acquisition, and construction of major water treatment, storage, and transmission facilities.
+Sewage disposal bonds are issued to finance the planning, design, land acquisition, and construction of major sewage collection, treatment, and disposal facilities.

-The water supply and sewage disposal bonds are repaid to bond holders over a 30-year period by annual principal and interest payments or, debt service.
+The water supply and sewage disposal bonds are repaid to bond holders over a 30-year period by annual principal and interest payments (debt service).
 In this manner, the initial high cost of capital improvements is spread over time and paid for by future customers who will benefit from the facilities, as well as by current customers.
-The annual debt service on outstanding bonds is paid from the Commission's operating funds.
+The annual debt service on outstanding bonds is paid from operating funds.
 The primary funding source for the repayment of debt is the revenue generated by water consumption and sewer use charges.
-Water and sewer charges are set on an annual basis to cover both operational and debt service costs (associated with the water supply and sewage disposal bonds) of the Commission.
+Water and sewer charges are set on an annual basis to cover both operational and debt service costs (associated with the water supply and sewage disposal bonds).
 It is through this capital project financing process that the size of the CIP impacts the size of water and sewer bond issues, the associated debt service costs, and, ultimately, our customers' water and sewer bills.

 Several capital spending and funding practices are noteworthy.
-The Commission:
+WSSC Water:

-- continues an aggressive program to rehabilitate or replace the older portions of the Commission's 5,700 miles of water main and 5,600 miles of sewer main infrastructure; - funds capital facilities needed to accommodate growth with the System Development Charge (SDC).
+- continues an aggressive program to rehabilitate or replace the older portions of our 5,900 miles of water main and 5,700 miles of sewer main infrastructure; - funds capital facilities needed to accommodate growth with the System Development Charge (SDC).
 This charge is reviewed annually by the County Councils.
 (Refer to Appendices A and B for details.
 A comparison of SDC revenues and estimated growth spending for the six-year program period is displayed on the table titled "Growth Funding Gap" in the Funding Growth section of this document.);

-- uses PAYGO (Pay-As-You-Go): the practice of using current revenues, when budgeted, to the extent practical to help fund the capital program, thereby reducing the need for debt financing; - maximizes and manages the collection of funding from alternative sources including state and federal grants, and payments from other jurisdictions for projects which specifically benefit them.
+- uses PAYGO (Pay-As-You-Go): the practice of using current revenues, when budgeted, to the extent practical to help fund the capital program, thereby reducing the need for debt financing; - maximizes and manages the collection of funding from alternative sources including State and Federal grants, and payments from other jurisdictions for projects which specifically benefit them.
 The amount of these collections varies from year to year.
-The WSSC's reliance on rate-supported debt to build the capital program is reduced to the extent that these sources are available to help fund capital projects; and - does not allow the use of rate-supported debt to fund CIP-sized water and sewer projects requested by Applicants in support of new development.
-These projects, identified as Development Services Process (DSP) projects, may only proceed if built at the Applicant's expense.
-(An explanation of the DSP process is included in the Development Services Process section of this document.)
+WSSC Water's reliance on rate-supported debt to build the capital program is reduced to the extent that these sources are available to help fund capital projects; and - does not allow the use of rate-supported debt to fund CIP-sized water and sewer projects requested by Applicants in support of new development.
+These projects, identified as System Extension Process (SEP) projects, may only proceed if built at the Applicant's expense.
+(An explanation of the SEP process is included in the System Extension Process section of this document.)
 However, since these projects are eligible for SDC credits (to the extent that SDC funds are available), the Applicants should eventually recoup their costs.
 (Refer to Appendix B for definitions and details.)